Musette de cour: Chalumeaux (chanters)

 The frontispiece in Borjon de Scellery's Traité (1672) shows a shepherd surrounded by a number of instruments.
 They include an early musette, with a single chalumeau that appears to have six finger-holes and no keys.
-The first full-page plate then illustrates a chalumeau with seven finger-holes and three keys, giving a range of one octave.
+The first full-page plate illustrates a chalumeau with seven finger-holes and three keys, giving a range of one octave.

 The second full-page plate illustrates a more developed form of the musette, where a grand chalumeau with five keys is complemented by a petit chalumeau with six keys.
 Jacques Hotteterre's Méthode (1738) illustrates the most usual final form of the instrument; the six-key petit chalumeau is the same as de Scellery's, but the grand chalumeau now has seven keys.

-The petit chalumeau, as already mentioned, was added by Martin Hotteterre; though physically connected to the grand chalumeau, and sharing the same wind-supply from the bellows, it has its own double reed and functions as a separate instrument.
+The petit chalumeau, as already mentioned, was added by Martin Hotteterre.
+Though physically connected to the grand chalumeau and sharing the same stock in the bag, it has a separate reed and functions as an independent chanter.
 The lowest note on the petit chalumeau is an A flat a semi-tone below the higher A on the grand chalumeau, and keeping the two chalumeaux in tune and in balance is one of the difficulties of the instrument.

 The grand chalumeau is open, so it always sounds.
 The petit chalumeau is closed, like the Northumbrian smallpipes, so it sounds only when a hole is opened or a key is pressed.
 The fingering system on both chalumeaux is "closed", meaning that (except while playing some ornaments) only one hole at a time is opened.